Our Top Free Resource

 You can give real estate to the Food Bank in the following ways:

 A gift of real estate through your will or living trust allows you the flexibility to change your mind and the potential to support our work with a larger gift than you could during your lifetime.
-In as little as one sentence or two, you can ensure that your support for the Food Bank continues after your lifetime.
+In as little as one sentence, you can ensure that your support for the Food Bank continues after your lifetime.

 Are you tired of the hassles of maintaining your property such as paying taxes, utilities and repair bills?
 Consider donating the property to the Food Bank in exchange for reliable payments for life for you (and someone else, if you choose).
 When you arrange a charitable gift annuity, you receive a federal income tax charitable deduction in the year you set up the gift annuity when you itemize on your taxes.
 If you use appreciated real estate to make a gift, you can usually eliminate capital gains tax on a portion of the gift and spread the rest of the gain over your life expectancy.
 A gift of unmortgaged property to fund a deferred gift annuity is preferable and generates the greatest tax benefit.